Plans from $29 · One-time payment · No subscription See Pricing

 Get Your Full Claim Package

-Demand letter, evidence checklist, negotiation playbook, and the complete 5-document escalation toolkit — all personalized to your claim.
+Demand letter, evidence checklist, negotiation playbook, and the full 5-document escalation toolkit, all personalized to your claim.

 Choose Your Plan

-If you recover even $300 more than the insurer's first offer, you've made your money back many times over.
+Recover even $300 more than the insurer's first offer and you've already made the money back many times over.

 6-Month Access